3D Printing at the Ipswich Libraries Makerspaces

 Bring virtual creations into the real world with one of the Ipswich Libraries Makerspaces 3D printers.
 This is a perfect way to build product prototypes or make figurines, toys or spare parts.

-There are two printers that use PLA Filament in a variety of colours.
+There are three printers that use PLA Filament in a variety of colours.

 There are two printers that use Standard Photopolymer Resin (grey prints).